7 Steps To Securing Your Linux PC

 But don’t assume your network is secure.
 Wireless network security remains relatively trivial to crack with a host of freely available tools, and it’s much harder for a company IT department to lock down a network now everyone wants to connect not only with their work computer but with their numerous mobile devices, only some of which carry serious malware.

-If you share a folder with the world on your local network, best assume the world might get hold of it.
+If you share a folder with the world on your local network, assuming the globe might get hold of it is best.

 6. Explore the privacy settings on your distro

-Just as web browsers allow you to clear your history and cache, and enter private browsing mode (to access your internet bank, naturally), Linux allows you to specify how much you want your computer to remember about what you’re getting up to.
-Remember, though, that if someone were to break into the computer, you’ll want to use the logs to see what they got up to as well, so the privacy settings work both ways.
+Just as web browsers allow you to clear your history and cache and enter private browsing mode (to access your internet bank, naturally), Linux will enable you to specify how much your computer wants to remember what you’re getting up to.
+Remember that if someone were to break into the computer, you’d like to use the logs to see what they got up to, so the privacy settings work both ways.

-On Ubuntu 12.10 and above, for example, you click on the top right icon on the desktop and select System Settings, then Privacy.
-This allows, among other things, you to stop getting Amazon purchase suggestions on the Dash, to delete your recent history and to configure Ubuntu not to record your activities on either certain applications or types of files.
+For example, on Ubuntu 12.10 and above, you click on the top right icon on the desktop and select System Settings, then Privacy.
+This allows, among other things, you to stop getting Amazon purchase suggestions on the Dash, delete your recent history, and configure Ubuntu so that you do not record your activities on either certain applications or types of files.
 It will also tell you when you last used each application and how frequently you use it – if you go to the Applications tab and click +.

 7. Explore encryption

-Through a range of applications and services, it’s possible to encrypt pretty much everything from specific services (e.g. https, secure shell) to your entire data stream, from files and folders to emails to whole partitions.
+Through a range of applications and services, it’s possible to encrypt everything from specific services (e.g. HTTPs, secure shell) to your entire data stream, from files and folders to emails to whole partitions.
 Just don’t make the same mistake I did!